 Introduction

 Job costing is the financial backbone of any successful contracting business.
-Track labor, materials, subcontractors, and equipment in near real time to tighten bids, stop profit leaks, and make smarter decisions on every project.
+Track labor, materials, subcontractors, and equipment in near real time so you can tighten bids, stop profit leaks, and make smarter decisions on every project.
 This practical, step-by-step guide shows how to improve accuracy, reduce surprises, and protect margins across jobs.

 (Internal links: Tools • Blog • Contact)